doot0/cv/.github/README.md

 >Remote Frontend Engineer @ Gasket Inc (now defunct) *(November 2014 - April 2015) 6 months*

-This was my first role at a startup.
-Gasket Inc was a company based in San Francisco seeking to create a product similar to what AirTable is today (think Google Spreadsheets + Zapier in one package).
-This was the first time I had worked in an environment 100% remotely but I very quickly adapted to the communication issues that were in my way and was able to work very well with ambiguity, as well as being under huge amounts of pressure to deliver on time in order to meet investor targets.
-While here I headed up development of my first business-grade SCSS codebase and also helped refactor from Angular 1 to Angular 2.
+First role at a startup, first 100% remote role.
+Gasket Inc was a company based in San Francisco seeking to create a product similar to AirTable.
+I very quickly adapted to the communication issues that were in my way and was able to work very well with ambiguity, as well as being under huge amounts of pressure to deliver on time in order to meet investor targets.
+I headed up development of my first business-grade SCSS codebase and also helped refactor from Angular 1 to Angular 2.

 - Frontend: Angular JS, Angular 2, SCSS
 - Backend: Python